 Families who receive a Notice of Direct Certification at the beginning of the school year are not required to complete a Free/Reduced Meal Application.
 All other families are requested to complete and return a meal application at the beginning of each school year.
 REMEMBER: only one application per family is necessary.
-At any time during the school year, if income/circumstances/family size should change, you can request another application, complete with new information, and submit it to the Food Service Department.
+At any time during the school year, if income/circumstances/family size should change, you can request another application, complete with new information, and submit to the Nutrition Services Department.